techidaily/site-facebook-record-videos/source/_posts/updated-quickcut-youtube-artist.md

 Step 3:**Share**

 You can export your project up to 4k and 60fps.
 The app saves directly to your camera’s roll besides letting you share to social media.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: Related FAQs

 ****How to Make a Clip from a YouTube Video** **？**

 First, sign in to YouTube and start playing a video.
 Under the video click on the Clip, this will create a clip box after which you will select the part of the video that you want to clip.
 Give the clip a title then click share after which you will be prompted to choose an option for sharing.

 ****How to Clip Parts of a YouTube Video** **？**

 Start by sign-in and opening YouTube then proceed by watching a video.
 If clips are available, you will see a clips icon in the bar at the bottom of the video.
 Click on the clip icon and select that part of the video you are interested in, give the clip a title, and select Share Clip.
 Choose whether you want to share the clip or save it for later use.

 ****What YouTubers Use to Get Clips** **？**

 YouTubers use several video editors for their work.
 Some of the most popular editors are iMovie, Final Cut Pro X, and Premier Pro CC.
 These YouTube editing apps vary in technicalities of use and features whereby you will find that some are easy to use and have varying features.
 Some of the editors are free while others require payments for one to use.

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

 <ins class="adsbygoogle"
      style="display:block"
      data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="1223367746"></ins>

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## What Is T Series Income on YouTube